pnp/prompt-pulse/Documentation/Deployment-guide.md

 1. Amend the permissions on the **Prompts** list (Advanced Settings) to **Create items and edit items that were created by the user**.
 2. Amend the permissions on the **Users** list (Advanced Settings) to **Read items that were created by the user** and **Create items and edit items that were created by the user**.
 3. Break permission inheritance on the **Prompts** and **Users** lists and add only users/groups that will use Prompt Pulse.
+4. Break permission inheritance on the **Configuration** and **Reporting** lists and ensure that only admins have write access to these lists, users should have read access.
 4. Ensure that admins who may need to read, edit and delete all list items have **Full Control**/**Owner** permissions on the SharePoint site.

 ## Step 5: Deploy Prompt Buddy Integration